rtouze/laravel-newsletter/README.md

 # Manage newsletters in Laravel

 This package is a fork from spatie/laravel-newsletter.
 It provides an easy way to integrate different email services with Laravel 5.
-Here are some examples of what you can do with the package:

 There is 1 driver available: